wp-plugins/count-per-day/readme.txt

 **Shortcodes**

-You can use these shortcodes in the content while writing you posts to show a number or list.
+You can use these shortcodes in the content of your posts to show a number or list or in your theme files while adding e.g. '&lt;?php echo do_shortcode("[THE_SHORTCODE]"); ?>'.

 [CPD_READS_THIS]
 [CPD_READS_TOTAL]